Alainel27/Software_Engineer_CA/Product Vison.md

 5) Is a (product category) -

-6) THAT (key benefit, compelling reason to buy) -
+6) THAT (key benefit, compelling reason to buy) - Everything at your finger

 7) UNLIKE (primary competitive alternative) - Apps

-8) OUR PRODUCT (statement of primary differentiation) -
+8) OUR PRODUCT (statement of primary differentiation) - Combination with extra features